 - 2. Building Height.
-Commercial buildings located within or adjacent to a residential zoning district shall not exceed the height to those structures allowed by the zoning in the residential area if the commercial structure is located within 100 feet of the property line of the residential zoned area. - 3.
+Commercial buildings located within or adjacent to residential zoning district shall step up in height as you move into the interior of the parcel.
+This will be a 3:1 ratio per foot. - 3.
+Setback: setbacks shall be 5-feet from the front property line. - 3.
 Building Mass, Intensity and Density.
 Mass of buildings and building intensity (floor area ratios) should be highest when located closest to the arterial road intersection, transitioning to progressively lower intensities moving outwards to the outer edge of the focus area.
-Buildings at the outer edge of the focus area should be comparable in mass and intensity with the surrounding neighborhood or existing land uses adjacent and beyond the focus area.

-G. Provisions for Specific Uses.

-- 1. Communication Towers.
+Buildings at the outer edge of the focus area should be comparable in mass and intensity with the surrounding neighborhood or existing land uses adjacent and beyond the focus area. - G. Provisions for Specific Uses. - 1.
+Communication Towers .
 Communication towers shall only be allowed under the provisions for a Concealed Support Structure as defined under the Unified Development Ordinance. - 2.
 Fences and Walls.
 Where provided and where visible from the right of way of a public road, fences and walls shall be composed of iron, stone, masonry, or concrete.
 Landscaping should be used to minimize or soften the appearance from the public right-of-way.
-Chain link fencing shall not be permitted except in side or rear yards of residential developments and shall be screened with vegetation to a height of six (6) feet. - 3.
+Chain link fencing shall not be permitted except in rear yards of residential developments and shall be screened with vegetation to a height of six (6) feet. - 3.
 Drive-Through Facilities.
-Drive-through facilities shall be located to the rear or side of the building and shall not abut an amenity zone or face the Corridor arterial roadway. - H. Gas Station Pump Islands.
-The following requirements shall only be required within the Focus Areas.
+Drive-through facilities shall be located to the rear or side of the building and shall not abut an amenity zone or face the Corridor arterial roadway. - H. Gas Station Pump Islands .

-Gas station pump islands must be mostly obscured from view from the Highway, either through location or by plantings or other methods.
+Gas station pump islands must be mostly obscured from view from the roadway.
+Pump islands should be placed in the rear of the property with the retail use fronting on the roadway.
 Pump islands shall only house gas pumps, windshield-cleaning materials, and trash receptacles.
 Canopies for gas pumps shall have architectural style and detail such as gabled or hip roofs with a three to twelve roof pitch or higher.
 All support columns shall be brick, brick veneer, or stone construction.
 Buildings located at establishments selling gasoline shall comply with section 2.5.20.K (Architecture).
 Canopies shall only display logo identification signs.
 No other advertising is allowed.